-There are a number of five and seven-passenger SUVs on the market, so what's so special about the 2009 Subaru Tribeca?
+There are a number of seven-passenger SUVs on the market, so what's so special about the 2010 Subaru Tribeca?
 For starters, every Tribeca is equipped with an advanced and capable all-wheel-drive system, a comforting thought for those whose daily commute sometimes includes deep snow and heavy rain.
 The Tribeca's unique boxer engine design lowers the vehicle's center of gravity and improves vehicle stability, and the Tribeca rates well in the government's front- and side-impact crash tests.
 Finally, the Tribeca's roomy interior coddles its passengers and stimulates its driver with loads of features, although the same enthusiasm is harder to generate when it comes to the Tribeca's exterior styling.

 If you're a Subaru devotee whose family is too large for an Outback or Forester, the Tribeca is the logical choice.
-First-time Subaru buyers will find the Tribeca's good fuel economy, strong resale and proven reliability very inviting.
+First-time Subaru buyers will find the Tribeca's good fuel economy, strong resale value and proven reliability very inviting.

 If you need room for seven adults, the Tribeca's child-sized third-row seat falls short.
-Those who don't need all-wheel drive can save money by shopping one of the Tribeca's less expensive front-wheel-drive competitors.
+Those who don't need all-wheel drive can save money by shopping one of the Tribeca's less-expensive front-wheel-drive competitors.

 Driving Impressions A few minutes behind the wheel and it's evident the Tribeca is not your run-of-the-mill SUV.
 The handling is responsive and the steering firm and linear.
 Driving into...sharp curves yields some reasonable and expected body lean, but nothing that's surprising or uncomfortable.
 The all-wheel-drive system splits power in a 45/55 proportion that favors the rear wheels.
 In the event of tire slippage, power is immediately transferred to the wheels with better traction, helping the driver to maintain control.
-The new 3.6-liter engine delivers good performance, while the new shift points programmed into the automatic transmission lessen the number of gear changes required when climbing hills or moving through varying traffic.
+The new 3.6-liter engine delivers good performance, while improved shift points programmed into the automatic transmission lessen the number of gear changes required when climbing hills or moving through varying traffic.

 Rear Vision Camera

 This optional feature allows the driver to see objects down low and directly behind the vehicle.
-It's available only on the Limited Trim.
+It's available only on the Limited trim.

 Vehicle Dynamics Control (VDC)